The War Begins 20/08/1939

 "Yes sir" comes the reply, "I selected them myself.
 Good volunteers all."
 The Commander smiles.

-According to their spies there were no Chilean warships within 50 kilometers of their position.
+According to their spies there were no Chilean warships within 50 kilometres of their position.
 But it never hurt to be ready.

 "Sound Action Stations Commander and ready the boat to launch.
 The sooner we get this done the sooner we can return to home waters."